 It supports up to 25 primary sites that enable you to extend the scale of your hierarchy.

-You will always use the central administration site (unless you reinstall your sites).
-This is a permanent option.
-You cannot detach a child primary site to make it a stand-alone primary site.
+You always use the central administration site, unless you reinstall your sites.
+This option is permanent.
+You can't detach a child primary site to make it a standalone primary site.

 Determine when to use a central administration site

 Use a central administration site to configure hierarchy-wide settings and to monitor all sites and objects in the hierarchy.
-This site type does not manage clients directly but it does coordinate inter-site data replication, which includes the configuration of sites and clients throughout the hierarchy.
+This site type doesn't manage clients directly.
+It coordinates site-to-site data replication, which includes the configuration of sites and clients throughout the hierarchy.